Skip to main content

 Performance analysis

-This tab allows you to analyze the script's composition and understand which parts of the script could slow down the website.
+Use the Performance analysis tab to analyze the script's composition and identify parts that might slow down the website.

 The Engine section (in gray) should occupy more than 35% of the total weight.
 If it doesn't, the Performance score below will be POOR instead of OPTIMAL.